Accessors (read APIs)

 - Data consumers request access by sending context, like purpose or identity, to a use-case specific accessor API

-- The accessor's access policy is evaluated for each user record, using the data passed in context and data in the User Store.
-User data is further filtered according to whether the users have consented to the accessor's data processing purpose.
+- User data is further filtered according to whether the users have consented to the accessor's data processing purpose.

-- For records where access is granted, the accessor's data transformers transform each column of the outbound data, minimizing it for the given use case
+- For records where access is granted, the accessor's data transformers transform each column of the outbound data, minimizing the data for the given use case.
+If no transformer is specified for a given column, the column's default transformer is used.
+Learn more here.

 Structure of an Accessor